 How do I avoid passive voice?

 Examples provide a lot of clarity.
-So, let’s look at some more comparisons between passive voice and active voice.
+So, let’s look at some more comparisons between passive and active voice.

 Starting to see the difference?
 Passive voice sounds a lot more, well, passive.